monk-afk/xm_groupchat/README.md

   - Invite another player to your XM group.
   - Invites are rate-limited by a 60-second expiration timer.
+  - Any group member can invite others to join the group.
   - You can only invite players who aren’t already in a group.

 **/xm_join**